-Before you start packing your bags and kissing your mom or sweetheart goodbye, realize this: jobs in Romania requires a lot more than the Romania work permit, Romania cover letter and Romania CV writing and translation.
+Before you start packing your bags and kissing your mom or sweetheart goodbye, realize this: jobs in Romania requires a lot more than the Romania work permit, Romania CV with Romania cover letter writing and translation.
 It requires passing the Romania job interview.
-You will face problems that in all probability did not even cross your mind since you decided to find Romania jobs.
+You will face problems that in all probability did not even cross your mind since you decided to find employment in Romania.

 Do not take too lightly the influence a Romania work permit can have on the result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.

 Most visits to Romania are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.
 You should exercise a high degree of caution due to a deteriorating security situation.